awpratten/awpratten.github.io/content/Projects/baku.md

 ## Other notables

 Baku was interviewed and filmed as part of the documentary ["What About Me: The Rise of the Nihilist Spasm Band"](https://www.imdb.com/title/tt0266040/) by Zev Asher.
-The documentary also used some of Baku's music for some of the intersitial scens.
+The documentary also used some of Baku's music for some of the interstitial scenes.

 ## Music